Select a Topic

 - Thyroid hormone replacement medication such as Levothyroxine

 An individual with Hashimoto’s Thyroiditis has to be aware that hormone replacement medication is a life-long treatment.
-Alternatively, there are natural and alternative therapies that have been proven to promote thyroid health – and best of all, unlike conventional drug therapies, Hashimoto's thyroiditis natural treatment options are side-effect free!

 The type of treatment chosen should be customized to suit an individual needs.
 It might be a good idea to implement a broader treatment plan, and it is always best to first consult a health care professional about the available options.